Plant-based meat and hamburgers

 Foreseeable future

 Plant-based meat and hamburgers for the foreseeable future will see both plant-based and actual meat co-exist.
 My guess is that plant-based meat will continue to fall in price as they become more available with new entrants, new varieties and larger manufacturing capacity.
+But it will competing not just with animal based meat but with vegan based product such as the protein rich tofu.

 Leave a Comment